Home > What we do > Mission of Japan Standard Time Group > New Initiatives for an IT Society

 New Initiatives for an IT Society

 The concept of incorporating precise time into advanced information society is eferred to as new words “time business,” which mainly consists of “time dissemination” and “time authentication” business.
 The IT community has been encouraged to adopt precise time; e.g., as a timestamp.
 A Japanese law concerning reliability of electronic documents (commonly called "e-documents law") which came into effect in April 2005, requires time stamps to be put on electronic documents to certify that they have not been altered, and it is inevitable for precise time information to be used for the time stamps.
-In response to the needs of society, the JSTG began distributing Japan Standard Time, which is internationally traceable and widely available in the general public, in an easy-to-use format for issuing time stamps in February 2005.
+In response to the needs of society, the JSTG began disseminating Japan Standard Time, which is internationally traceable and widely available in the general public, in an easy-to-use format for issuing time stamps in February 2005.
 This has made it possible to use precisely and socially authorized electronic time information.

 At the beginning of this service, time stamps were issued only through a certification system by a voluntary organization.
 However, in line with trends in other countries, a national certification system was launched in July 2021.